 If you like the idea of a brandmark logo but aren’t sure it’s the right choice, consider designing a logo with a combination logo with a wordmark and a symbol.
 The symbol can be used as a standalone for certain applications, such as social media profile pictures or website favicons.

 One of the oldest forms of a logo is the emblem.
-Simply put, it’s text inside of a symbol, often a circle or other shape, with curved text and a vintage feel — think of badges, seals or crests.
-This logo is treated as a cohesive image, rather than typography.
+The elements of an emblem logo include vintage-style text inside of a container, (often a circle or other shape).
+Think of badges, seals or crests.
+Emblem logos are treated as a cohesive image, rather than typography.

-The emblem can communicate prestige or finesse, but this type of logo is also less versatile, especially for online usage.
+The emblem can communicate prestige or finesse—often associated with brands that have a long history.
+But this type of logo is also less versatile, especially for online usage.
+Emblem logos are usually intricate, so they can be trickier to shrink down for use on social media or business cards.

 Choosing the right type of logo

 Remember: Your logo will live both digitally and physically.
 It will be scaled to different sizes, printed on paper, uploaded as a profile picture — the list goes on.
-That’s why it’s more and more common for brands to create designs with and without a symbol (or monogram) to have both at the ready.
+That’s why it’s so common for brands to create designs with and without a symbol (or monogram) to have both at the ready.

 This practice has become particularly popular in the age of social media, where a logo needs to be used across digital channels.
 If you have a longer company name, it won’t always work in a small space like a square profile photo; a monogram or symbol-only version can make your design more adaptable.